Our Best Campsites In Costa Dorada

-PortAventura PortAventura is really several parks in one: including themed world zones, a water park, Europe’s tallest and fastest roller coasters in Europe and for younger visitors the magical SésamoAventura, inspired by the characters of Sesame Street.
-No fewer than three golf courses next to the park add to the attraction.
-An essential trip for family camping holidays in Spain.
+Several parks in one, PortAventura is made up of themed world zones, a water park, Europe’s tallest and fastest roller coasters and, for younger visitors, the magical SésamoAventura, inspired by the characters of Sesame Street.

-Barcelona Barcelona is an absolute must see, for its stunning architecture and wonderful cosmopolitan atmosphere.
-Enjoy the street entertainers on the famous Las Rambla, take a trip round the buildings of Gaudí’s Barcelona, and wander through the narrow and twisting streets in the Gothic quarter.
-There are lots of imaginative ways to see the city, including a Chocolate Tour, a Scooter Tour, a Running Tour and of course, a Tapas tour!
+Barcelona is an absolute must-see for its stunning architecture and wonderful cosmopolitan atmosphere.
+Enjoy the street entertainers on the famous Las Ramblas, take a trip round the buildings of Gaudí’s Barcelona, and wander through narrow and twisting streets in the Gothic quarter.

-Tarragona Tarragona was one of Roman Spain’s most important cities, and briefly the capital of the Empire.
-Visit the amphitheatre and the Roman walls and discover a wealth of artifacts in the National Archaeological Museum, including the iconic Medusa’s head mosaic, before heading to the nearby Gallery of Modern Art.
-After a seafood lunch beside the harbour, explore the medieval old town–the Parte Alta– and the Cathedral of Santa Maria, built on the ruins of a Roman temple.
+Tarragona was one of Roman Spain’s most important cities and briefly the capital of the Empire.
+Visit the amphitheatre and the Roman walls before discovering a wealth of artefacts in the National Archaeological Museum.

-Montserrat Montserrat is one of the most important religious sites in Spain.
-The top of the mountain is reached by funicular railway and cable car, and offers spectacular views.
-A trail leads to the Holy Grotto, and the world-famous L'Escolania boy’s choir performs most days in the Basilica.
-The local Aromes de Montserrat liqueur is flavoured with lavender, juniper, spices and herbs.
+Montserrat is one of the most important religious sites in Spain.
+The top of the mountain is reached by funicular railway or cable car, where you can enjoy spectacular views.